RE:CZ

 Determining Position Size

 In principle, under risk control conditions, bet as aggressively as possible to maximize the utilization efficiency of venture capital.
 Any action that wastes venture capital is meaningless.
-Each position size is determined with the resolve to risk the maximum loss that would deplete VC(t), not wasting any portion of venture capital.
+Each position size is determined with the determination to lose the entire VC(t) if the maximum loss occurs, not wasting any portion of venture capital.

 Benchmark Stop-Loss Amount, StopLoss(t)

-Represents the maximum floating loss amount set per unit of position for the current position, i.e., the stop-loss amount during the holding period.
+Represents the maximum floating loss amount set per unit of position, i.e., the stop-loss amount during the holding period.
 If this stop-loss line is touched during the holding period, it will cause an intraday exit.
 The benchmark stop-loss amount is derived from the historical performance of the benchmark account and dynamically updated.

-The recommended calculation method is: Calculate the maximum intraday floating loss from each trade of the benchmark account and use that value as StopLoss(t).
-Note: Calculate the intraday floating loss, not the final P&L. For long positions, use the lowest price; for short positions, use the highest price.
+The recommended calculation method is: calculate the maximum intraday floating loss for each trade in the benchmark account and use that value as StopLoss(t).
+Note: calculate the intraday floating loss, not the final P&L. For long positions, use the lowest price; for short positions, use the highest price.

 Position Size, a non-negative integer representing the multiple of the betting account's position relative to the benchmark account's position.